 Syndicated cleaning services

-The syndicated cleaning contracts may be suitable for medium to large schools with extensive cleaning needs.
+Syndicated cleaning contracts may be suitable for medium to large schools with extensive cleaning needs.

 - Benefits of joining a syndicated cleaning contract

-- How to join the syndicated contract
+- How to join a syndicated contract

-- General cleaning services buying advice
+- General buying advice about cleaning services

-- Further information
+- More information